HadarLeiman/GI_Machine_Learning_Project/README.md

 ## Installation
 ### Dataset
 We utilized a publicly available dataset of wrist X-ray images which we later preprocessed to generate GI measurements for training and evaluating our neural network model.
 You can download the dataset from [here](https://www.nature.com/articles/s41597-022-01328-z#Sec9).

 Please refer to the dataset's documentation for usage terms, licensing, and any specific instructions provided by the dataset creators.

-(You can instead use the measurements found in the "Processed Data" folder as explained below)
+- Alternatively, you can use the measurements found in the "Processed Data" folder as explained below.

 ### Packages required
 Install the required packages using the command:
 `pip install torch torchvision pandas numpy tqdm Pillow wandb`